wagnerbalthazar/Linear_Optics_Feynman_Path/README.md

 **Prerequisites:
 ** This code was written using the following versions:
 * c++ 20;
-* The code runs in other early versions of c++, but the ‘<coroutine>’ library must be installed since Coroutine was added as standard only in c++20.
+* The code runs in other early versions of c++, but the Coroutine library must be installed since Coroutine was added as standard only in c++20.

 *** Brief description: ** *
 The modules supplied allow us to execute two different tasks (as described in our pre-print []):